mia-platform-marketplace/Node.js-Custom-Plugin-Template/README.md

 In order to access to our new microservice it is necessary to create an endpoint to it.
 Step 3 of [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#3-creating-the-endpoint) section of Mia-Platform documentation will explain in detail how to create an endpoint from the DevOps Console.

 In particular, in this walkthrough we will create an endpoint to our *my-node-service-name*.
 To do so, from the Design area of your project select "Endpoints" on the menu on the left sidebar and then create a new endpoint.
 Now we need to choose a path for our endpoint and to connect this endpoint to our microservice.
-Give to your endpoint the following path: **say-hello**.
+Give to your endpoint the following path: **/say-hello**.
 Then, specify that you want to connect your endpoint to a microservice and, finally, select *my-node-service-name*.

 After having created an endpoint to your microservice you should save the changes that you have done to your project in the DevOps console, in a similar way to what we have previously done after the microservice creation.